PRP Platelet Rich Plasma Therapy for Hair Loss

 How does Platelet Rich Plasma Therapy Work?

 Once the PRP is injected into the patient’s scalp, powerful enzymes are released which in turn promote the healing of scalp tissue as well as the actual hair follicles themselves.
 This technology is very similar to the technology used in stem cell research.
 PRP growth factors encourage and stimulate hair regrowth in both men and women, as well as thickening existing hair follicles.
+PRP Hair Restoration Treatments may also be indicated for patients undergoing hair transplant surgery.

 In PRP therapy, platelet cells can be used to stimulate hair follicle growth by stimulating underlying stem cells in the dermal papilla as well as the hair follicles.
 These platelet cells promote healing, accelerating the rate and degree of tissue healing, and the formation of new cellular growth.
 Inside the platelets are a host of intracellular structures including lysosomes, alpha granules, and glycogen which are significant in terms of growth factors, healing and repair.